lifeofdan/php_code_challenge/README.md

 # CLI User Importer
 ## Description
 A small CLI App for inserting data from a .csv file.
-The CSV file must having the following in the correct order.
+The CSV file must having the following.

 | name | surname | email |
 |------|---------|-------|